-There’s nothing like a big iced coffee to soothe the soul, especially after an intense workout like kickboxing or weightlifting.
+There is nothing like a big iced coffee to soothe the soul, especially after an intense workout like kickboxing or weightlifting.
 After leaving the gym and driving past coffee shops and chains, it’s hard to fight the temptation to grab that coffee.
-But caffeine is a stimulant and not really found in post-workout supplements, usually found in formulas before working out to help boost your endurance and stamina.
+But caffeine is a stimulant and not found in post-workout supplements, usually found in formulas before working out to help boost your endurance and stamina.

 So, with that in mind, should you drink coffee after a workout?
 Post-workout coffee is a hot debate in the fitness and science world, but it seems that coffee can potentially help the body recover.
 While caffeine may also be bad after working out, the good seems to outweigh the bad.
 Let’s take a look at why you should (or shouldn’t) drink coffee after a workout: